RidleyDeveloper/RidleyUI/README.md

 Alternatively, if your package has a hard dependency on a CSS file and you want it to always be loaded when your package is imported, you can import it anywhere within your package's code and it will be bundled with-in your package.

 [tsup](https://github.com/egoist/tsup) supports PostCSS out of the box.
-Simply run `pnpm add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
+Simply run `npm add postcss -D` add a `postcss.config.js` file to the root of your project, then add any plugins you need.
 Learn more how to configure PostCSS [here](https://tsup.egoist.dev/#css-support).

 Additionally consider using the [tsup](https://github.com/egoist/tsup) configuration option `injectStyle` to inject the CSS directly into your Javascript bundle instead of outputting a separate CSS file.